isavgt/JBG060-DC3-Group-12/README.md

 # South Sudan Project

 ## DISCLAIMER
 On the day of the deadline, we found that the 'sentiment_analysis' file was not saved correctly.
 Therefore, we miss the code of the figures on the poster.
 However, the figures itselve were saved in the figs folder.
+We have tried everything to get the code back, but were unsuccessful.

 ## Code description